colonyos/haskell/README.md

 worker :: IO ()
 worker = do
-    -- Connect to the Colonies server and try to assign a process to execute from the job queue maybeProcess <- assign colonyId host runtimePrvKey
-    if maybeProcess == Nothing then
+    -- Connect to the Colonies server and try to assign a process to execute from the job queue -- Wait max 5 seconds for an assignment maybeProcess <- assign colonyId 5 host runtimePrvKey if maybeProcess /= Nothing then do
-        threadDelay 1000000 -- Job queue is empty, wait 1 second and try again ... else do
         -- Parse process parameters
         let process = maybe createEmptyProcess id maybeProcess func <- getFunc process